sachinsu/sachinsu.github.io/work_journal/software.md

              - You need faster inserts/updates (i.e. Not Synching every write to disk immediately which can be done in Mysql using  flush log settings and in postgresql using Asynchronous commits
              - You need terabytes of storage to have runway for the next ~5 years
              - You need more read capacity (i.e. use Read Replicas)

-     - Three basic Architecture Styles
-         - Monolith (Single Deployment)
-             - A modular monolith is a system where all of the code powers a single application and there are strictly enforced boundaries between different domains.
-             - Enforce boundaries adhering to Domain driven perspective,
-                 - Think of Module (or Micro-service) as bounded context
-                 - It helps with ,
-                     - No price to be paid for Network and potential associated failures
-                     - Rapid development if going with Modular Monolith
-                     - Possibility of breaking off a Module and convert it in Micro-service, if needed
-                     - being purposeful - Architecture that satisfies business needs.

-            - Notes on Microservices Integration/Disinteegration or Granularity,
-                - Micro-service Granularity/Disintegration Drivers
-                  - Rate of Change
-                  - Operational characteristics
-                      - Metrics
-                      - fault tolerance  -  remove that faulty piece from the service, extract it, break that service apart to be able to isolate our not-so-reliable functions inside that service, now we've isolated those errors,
-                      - disintegrating microservice  around scalability or some other operational characteristic, and those are particularly important because that's really the benefit of microservices, that ability for each service to have its own set of characteristics around those operational capabilities within architecture.
-                  - Highly volatile things make terrible reuse candidates in software architecture.  domain concepts make terrible reuse candidates because domain concepts by their definition are the most volatile things

-                - Integration Drivers
-                  - Atomicity of Transactions ( a database transaction, single unit of work, commit rollback).
-                   - Data dependencies is a very common integrator.

-                - Observability really is about the ability of a particular service to expose or export its information, its telemetry.
-It could be about response time, error rates, amount of messages processed in one hour.

-                -the role of an architect is to measure and analyze these trade-offs but not necessarily make the decision, but to bring these trade-offs to a product partner, somebody on the product team, to be able to understand these particular forces and which is more important, that we are able to better scale or have better data consistency

-                - Fallacies of Distributed computing, The network is reliable;
-                      Latency is zero;
-                      Bandwidth is infinite;
-                      The network is secure;
-                      Topology doesn't change;
-                      There is one administrator;
-                      Transport cost is zero;
-                      The network is homogeneous;
-                      observability is optional
-                      compensating updates always work

-         - Micro-services (independent deployability)
-               - Use Tech stacks that meet the requirement
-               - shorter time for deployment
-               - New components can be deployed without impacting entire system
-               - Outage could be limited to a Service
-             - Common topologies
-                 - API REST-based topology
-                 - Application REST-based topology - client requests are received through traditional web-based or fat-client business application screens rather than through a simple API layer. service components tend to be larger, more coarse-grained, and represent a small portion of the overall business application rather than fine-grained, single-action services.
-This topology is common for small to medium-sized business applications that have a relatively low degree of complexity.
-                 - Centralized messaging topology - instead of using REST for remote access, this topology uses a lightweight centralized message broker.message broker found in this topology does not perform any orchestration, transformation, or complex routing; rather, it is just a lightweight transport to access remote service components.
-                 - Typically found in larger business applications or applications requiring more sophisticated control over the transport layer between the user interface and the service components.
-The benefits of this topology over the simple REST-based topology discussed previously are advanced queuing mechanisms, asynchronous messaging, monitoring, error handling, and better overall load balancing and scalability.

-         - An architecture style describes the way your overall system is structured (such as microservices, layered monolith, and so on), whereas architecture patterns are ways of describing certain and specific architectural aspects of that overall structure.

-         - Deriving the required architecture characteristics from business needs is the key.
-Identify "ilities" that are important for org like Scalability, Performance, data integrity, system availability, fault tolerance, Security.

       - Cloud Computing
          - Cloud computing is the on-demand delivery of IT resources with    primarily pay-as-you-go pricing.